zapp88/qckprism/README.md

 I didn't want to stay stuck with default lighting, so i made this simple utility allow a simple RGB control.
 This cli-utility was made with linux in mind, but since it's 100% rust code - it works on windows as well.

+I don't have any way to test if it works on other VID/PID devices from steelseries.
 For now i only support one device kind :

->VendorID: 0x1038
+    > VendorID: 0x1038

->ProductID : 0x150d
+    > ProductID : 0x150d

-Because I don't have any way to test if it works on other VID/PID devices from steelseries.

 USAGE: